SoftUni-Internal/interactive-content/EN/00-Course-Introduction/00-Course-Introduction.md

 ## Reflection

-One particular important subject of this module is **Reflection**.
+One particularly important subject of this module is **Reflection**.

 Java Reflection allows us to inspect classes, interfaces, methods, and fields at **runtime**.

-It is a very powerful tool that can be very useful.
+It is a very powerful tool that can be vastly useful.

 Is it **safe** to use Reflection? **When and how** we use Reflection?
 This is a small part of the things we will learn in this module.